Searching for dark matter signals with high energy astrophysical neutrinos in IceCube

-Recently, the IceCube Neutrino Observatory has made groundbreaking strides in neutrino astronomy by detecting several extragalactic point sources, including the notable TXS~0506+056 \cite{IceCube:2018dnn, IceCube:2018cha}, NGC~1068 \cite{icecube2022evidence}, PKS~1424+240 \cite{icecube2022evidence}, and NGC~4151 \cite{abbasi2025search}.
+Recently, the IceCube Neutrino Observatory has made groundbreaking strides in neutrino astronomy by indicating several significant extragalactic point sources.
+IceCube released its results from a recent time-integrated analysis of 10-year data reporting aggregated neutrino emission observation from a list of 110 gamma-ray sources \cite{IceCube:2021slf}.
+The increase in neutrino events has been observed notably from three main candidate sources, including TXS~0506+056 \cite{IceCube:2018dnn, IceCube:2018cha}, NGC~1068 \cite{icecube2022evidence}, PKS~1424+240 \cite{icecube2022evidence}.
+Later on, one more significant candidate source, NGC~4151 \cite{abbasi2025search}, was reported in \cite{IceCube:2024ayt}.
 These findings represent a major advancement, allowing for further direct tests of DM-neutrino scattering.
-In this study, we leverage publicly available IceCube data to derive constraints on the DM-neutrino scattering cross-section, considering both energy-independent and energy-dependent interaction scenarios.
+In this study, we leverage the results presented in \cite{dixit2024searching} from publicly available IceCube data \cite{icecube2022evidence} to derive constraints on the DM-neutrino scattering cross-section, considering both energy-independent and energy-dependent interaction scenarios.
 To this end, we analyze individual sources and perform a stacking analysis that integrates their results to obtain comprehensive bounds on DM-neutrino scattering.

 Previous studies have used astrophysical neutrino data from TXS~0506+056 \cite{PhysRevLett.130.091402,ferrer2023new} and NGC~1068 \cite{Cline_2023} to constrain the DM-neutrino scattering cross-section.
 In these analyses, the 90\% confidence level (CL) upper limits on the cross-section were derived by adopting the corresponding 90\%~CL lower limits on the number of neutrino events observed by IceCube for each source.
 In this work, we instead perform a full statistical treatment to derive constraints on the DM–neutrino cross-section, both for individual sources and through a stacked analysis of all four sources.